Jackie Bradley Jr. Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 10 K/9, the first-best in the league.

-- The Twins have a 3.52 team ERA that ranks seventh among all MLB pitching staffs.
+- The Twins' 3.43 team ERA ranks sixth among all league pitching staffs.

-- Twins pitchers combine to give up the ninth-fewest home runs in baseball (25 total, one per game).
+- The Twins rank 11th in baseball in home runs allowed (26 total, one per game).

-- Mahle makes the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts through 21 2/3 innings pitched.
+- Lopez makes the start for the Twins, his sixth of the season.
+He is 1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched.

-- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- In his last time out -- in relief on Thursday -- the righty threw 2/3 innings against the Kansas City Royals while surrendering hits.

-- In four games this season, the 28-year-old has put up an ERA of 3.32, with 9.1 strikeouts per nine innings.
-Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.